Classes & Personnel

 Students are welcome to come in and work during the week or on Saturdays.
 With our open studio policy, students and others who wish to do studio work may do so for $5.00 per hour.
 The studio is available anytime except during posted class times.

-at the end of each month.
+end of each month.
 No credit given for missed nights on monthly fee schedule.

 Outside Work Firing Policy